Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Why I Picked it Up / My Expectations:

-Jodi Meadows has been on my radar for a long time with her Newsoul Series yet I haven’t had a chance to pick them up (though I’m pretty sure they are on my Kobo).
+Jodi Meadows has been on my radar for a long time with her Newsoul Series (though I wasn’t able to read them until I finished this series).
 Earlier this year, I really got into high fantasy YA and this was one of the many books floating around.
 It was getting great reviews and from the synopsis, it seemed like it was my kind of story:

 - Political intrigue ✔